Ted Hughes: 1970–1998

-In early 1994, Hughes became increasingly alarmed by the decline of fish in rivers local to his Devonshire home.
-This concern inspired him to become one of the original trustees of the Westcountry Rivers Trust, a charity set up to restore rivers through catchment-scale management and a close relationship with local landowners and riparian owners.
+In early 1994, increasingly alarmed by the decline of fish in rivers local to his Devonshire home, Hughes became involved in conservation activism.
+He was one of the founding trustees of the Westcountry Rivers Trust, a charity established to restore rivers through catchment-scale management and a close relationship with local landowners and riparian owners.

 Hughes was appointed a member of the Order of Merit by Queen Elizabeth II just before he died.
-He continued to live at the house in Devon, until suffering a fatal heart attack on 28 October 1998 while undergoing hospital treatment for colon cancer in Southwark, London.
-His funeral was held on 3 November 1998, at North Tawton church, and he was cremated in Exeter.
-Speaking at the funeral, fellow poet Seamus Heaney, said: "No death outside my immediate family has left me feeling more bereft.
+He had continued to live at the house in Devon, until suffering a fatal heart attack on 28 October 1998 while undergoing hospital treatment for colon cancer in Southwark, London.

+On 3 November 1998, his funeral was held at North Tawton church, and he was cremated in Exeter.
+Speaking at the funeral, fellow poet Seamus Heaney, said:

+"No death outside my immediate family has left me feeling more bereft.
 No death in my lifetime has hurt poets more.
 He was a tower of tenderness and strength, a great arch under which the least of poetry's children could enter and feel secure.
 His creative powers were, as Shakespeare said, still crescent.
 By his death, the veil of poetry is rent and the walls of learning broken."

-Nicholas Hughes, the son of Hughes and Plath, committed suicide in his home in Alaska on 16 March 2009 after suffering from depression.
+On 16 March 2009, Nicholas Hughes, the son of Hughes and Plath, died by suicide in his home in Alaska.
+He had suffered from depression.

-Carol Hughes announced in January 2013 that she would write a memoir of their marriage.
+In January 2013, Carol Hughes announced that she would write a memoir of their marriage.
 The Times headlined its story "Hughes's widow breaks silence to defend his name" and observed that "for more than 40 years she has kept her silence, never once joining in the furious debate that has raged around the late Poet Laureate since the suicide of his first wife, the poet Sylvia Plath."

-A memoir by Hughes's brother Gerald was published late in 2014, Ted and I: A Brother's Memoir, which Kirkus Reviews calls "a warm recollection of a lauded poet".
+Hughes's brother Gerald published a memoir late in 2014, Ted and I: A Brother's Memoir.
+Kirkus Reviews described it as "a warm recollection of a lauded poet".